tanjera/infirmary-integrated/Readme.md

   - Intrathoracic pressure, depending on mechanical or spontaneous ventilation
 - Able to pause devices to better analyze waveforms or create screenshots
 - Visual and audio alarms realistically simulate devices for enhanced clinical realism
+- Advanced modeling algorithms allow for on-the-fly changes to hemodynamic parameters with a smooth and responsive simulation
 - Able to create and play scenarios where the patient's condition changes and progresses
   - Students can react to changing patient conditions with pre-made scenario options
   - Instructors can guide students through simple or complex pre-made patient presentations and disease progressions